jamesNicholasRyan/Battleships/README.md

   - The **attacking phase** will start once all ships are placed.
 In this pahse the players take turns to attack cells on each other's boards.
   - When either players ships are all destroyed, the game **ends**

 ## Grid
-At the heart of the game is the grid system, where all of the action takes place.
+At the heart of the game is the grid system, where all the action takes place.
 For the grid layout I decided to proceed with a *cartesian* type coordinate system, with the origin at the top left of the grid.
 This would make searching for neighbouring cells and position much easier than a simple list of cells.
 Each cell was assigned an *ID* that corresponded of - 'board number', 'column' ('j') and 'row' ('i').

 I created a **Board** *class* which contains this *display* method:
 ```js